ProtonDB.com and by how relatively easy it was to run Windows games from a Steam library on Linux using Proton.

 Also, I had no issues with sound in any game on my machine with the headphones plugged in to the front 3.5mm headphones jack.

-I hope I don’t have to resort to tricking games with Gamepad Tool.
+I hope I don’t have to resort to tricking games with the Gamepad Tool.
 Though, I think I would resort to buying a new controller if it could guarantee out of the box support for games like Fallen Order.
-As long as that controller isn’t the Steam Controller.
-I just never got use to the pads instead of joysticks.